tevelee/AdventOfCode/Sources/2021/Tasks/AoC_2021_Day3_part1.md

 ## --- Day 3: Binary Diagnostic ---
-The submarine has been making some odd creaking noises, so you ask it to produce a diagnostic report just in case.
+The submarine has been making some odd creaking noises<!--- Turns out oceans are heavy. -->, so you ask it to produce a diagnostic report just in case.

 The diagnostic report (your puzzle input) consists of a list of binary numbers which, when decoded properly, can tell you many useful things about the conditions of the submarine.
 The first parameter to check is the **power consumption**.